SimonThomine/Cytologia-Data-Challenge/README.md

 Project used for training and inference for the Cytologia Data Challenge

+The [`inference.ipynb`](inference.ipynb) file resumates our thought process for both inference and training, including details on hyperparameters, augmentations, and other relevant information.
+While the information in the [`inference.ipynb`](inference.ipynb) file is redundant with this `Readme.md`, it serves as a standalone resource for explaining the method and predicting results.

+You can download the best pretrained weights with this link : [Google Drive](https://drive.google.com/drive/folders/1gDwqRtLoKqwLIaGFd2SwPffzibOtIEmx?usp=sharing)

 ## Getting Started

-You will need [Python 3.11](https://www.python.org/downloads) and the packages specified in _requirements.txt_.
+You will need [Python 3.11](https://www.python.org/downloads) and the packages specified in `requirements.txt`.

 Install packages with: